cpabooks/cpabooks-docs/docs/crm/organize_sales/plan_activities.rst

 Get reminded of what needs to be done and schedule the next activities to undertake.

-Your activities are available wherever you are in Odoo.
+Your activities are available wherever you are in CPAbooks.
 It is easy to manage the priorities of your work.

 |image0|